 9 Unemployment compensation.
-Enter the amount in Column A and, if applicable, Column B. However, if you contend that unemployment compensation received by you or your spouse was a benefit under the Social Security Act, do not list the amount of such compensation in Column A or B, but instead state the amount in the space below: Unemployment compensation claimed to be a benefit under the Social Security Act Debtor \$ Spouse \$ \$ \$ Income from all other sources.
-If necessary, list additional sources on a separate pagnot include any benefits received under the Social Security Act or payments received victim of a war crime, crime against humanity, or as a victim of international or domesterrorism.
-Specify source and amount. nents received as a 10 a. \$ b. \$ Total and enter on Line 10 \$ \$ 11 Subtotal of Current Monthly Income for § 707(b) (7).
-Add Lines 3 thru 10 in Column A, and, if Column B is completed, add Lines 3 through 10 in Column B. Enter the total(s).
-12 Total Current Monthly Income for § 707(b) (7).
-If Column B has been completed, add Line 11, Column B, and enter the total.
-If Column B has not been completed, enter the amount from Line 11, Column A. -
+Enter the amount in Column A and, if applicable, Column B. However, if you contend that unemployment compensation received by you or your spouse was a benefit under the Social Security Act, do not list the amount of such compensation in Column A or B, but instead state the amount in the space below: ; byment compensation claimed to nefit under the Social Security Act Debtor \$ Spou se \$ \$ \$ 10 Income from all other sources.
+If necessary, list additional sources on a separate page.
+Do not include any benefits received under the Social Security Act or payments received as a victim of a war crime, crime against humanity, or as a victim of international or domestic terrorism.
+Specify source and amount.
+10 a. a. \$ 1 b. \$ Total and enter on Line 10 \$ 11 al of Current Monthly Income A, and, if Column B is completed, ad \$ \$ 12 Total Current Monthly Income for § 707(b) (7).
+If Column B has been completed, add Line 11, Column A to Line 11, Column B, and enter the total.
+If Column B has not been completed, enter the amount from Line 11, Column A.